alfierushby/markdown-cv/index.md

 `2019`
 __STEM VEX Robotics Competition__, *Software Engineer*.

-Designed the software to drive a purpose built robot
+-Designed the software to drive a purpose built robot

 `2019`
 __Villiers Park Education Trust__, *Scholars Programme, Computer Science*.

-Presented a web-project to the class in a group, and won best presentation Learnt how to manage a workload in a group of varying skill-levels, and how to work under a deadline
+- Presented a web-project to the class in a group, and won best presentation
+- Learnt how to manage a workload in a group of varying skill-levels, and how to work under a deadline

 ## Awards

 __Principle's prize__, *Biddenham International School and Sports College 2021*.

-For attaining the highest A-Level result in the year
+- For attaining the highest A-Level result in the year

 __UG High Achiever 1st Year prize__, *Nottingham University 2022*.

-For exam results
+- For exam results

 ## Personal